Shenghua-Feng/shenghua-feng.github.io/_pages/about.md

   - /about.html
 ---

-I am now a Research Assistant at the Institute of Software, Chinese Academy of Sciences (ISCAS), Beijing, China.
+I am now a Research Assistant at the Institute of Software, Chinese Academy of Sciences, Beijing, China.
 Prior to joining ISCAS, I worked as a Assistant Researcher at Zhongguancun Laboratory.
 In 2023, I received the Ph.D. degree in computer science from ISCAS under the supervision of Prof. [Naijun Zhan](https://lcs.ios.ac.cn/~znj/).
 Check out my [CV](/files/CV_Shenghua_Feng.pdf) for more detailed information.

 # Research Interests
 ------